On this Page:

 Death rates due to heart diseases are starting to go down drastically.

-I mention all this mainly because it's interesting just to be alive when so much innovation is going on, even though I am definitely on the sidelines, but also to emphasize the need to take your pet to a cardiac specialist, if you can afford it, once your veterinarian detects heart disease.
+I mention all this mainly because it's interesting just to be alive when so much innovation is going on, but also to emphasize the need to take your pet to a cardiac specialist, if you can afford it, once your veterinarian detects heart disease.
+The innovations, ultrasounds, echocardiology, MRI's, Cat scans, and therapies available now are beyond the scope of most general practictioners.

 Milestones in the treatment